This article is a guest post from Scott Berney of TakeBackRoads.com.

 It’s not often that I recommend that you get OFF a back road in favor of a highway, but because Route 30 cuts through the neighborhood of West Philadelphia, I recommend that you forego your back road adventure at this point.

-Jump onto the Pennsylvania Turnpike in King of Prussia to make your way into the heart of downtown Philadelphia, and spend a day or two exploring America’s first capital city.
+Jump onto the Pennsylvania Turnpike in King of Prussia to make your way into the heart of downtown Philadelphia, and spend a day or two exploring America’s first capital city and checking out our favorite fall foliage spots near Philadelphia.

 If you like Philly cheesesteaks, I cannot recommend Dalessandro’s Steaks strongly enough: not just the best Philly cheesesteaks in the country, it is also one of the best sandwiches (in general) that I’ve ever had in my life.